Reinforcement-Learning-Agents/flappybird/README.md

 To this end, three algorithms are implemented and compared:
 - Neural Fitted Q-Iteration (NFQ),
-- Deep Q-Network (DQN),
+- Deep Q- (DQN),
-- Double Deep Q-Network (DDQN).
+- Double Deep Q- (DDQN).

-All agents are trained on the same environment and share a common network architecture and reward structure, allowing for a fair and systematic comparison.
+All agents are trained on the same environment and share a common  architecture and reward structure, allowing for a fair and systematic comparison.
 Beyond implementation, the project emphasizes reproducibility and experimental analysis, including multi-seed evaluation, aggregated performance metrics, and visual inspection of learning dynamics.

 ## Problem Description and Environment